Grow Lights for Your Hydroponic Garden – Minneapolis St. Paul, MN

 For each type of bulb, the light output is centered on the color spectrum as shown in this chart, and measured in Kelvin Temperature.
 As you’ll learn, each type of bulb is best suited for different uses in the indoor garden.

-The Two Basic Types of Grow Lights
+3 Basic Types of Grow Lights

 - LED Grow Lights – Grow lights using efficient LED sources are relatively new.
 Early versions of these lights had insufficient power to be effective for most growers.
 Recently, however, Kessil has introduced a new high-density LED array technology, which packs more LEDs and offers more power than previous LED Grow Lights.
 Interior Gardens now carries the Kessil H150 line of 32W LED Grow Lights.
-Finally, efficient but powerful LED Grow Lights are ready for your project.
+Finally, efficient but powerful LED Grow Lights are ready for your plants.

 Essential Plant Lighting Rules